Did the Russians hack the voting machines? What the hell happened? I finally went to sleep at 3 a.m.

 Hillary Clinton won the popular vote.
 That means that though it seems most Americans voted for this monster, when it comes down to the actual people who voted, we did not.
 There is hope in that.
 We lost the presidency and both houses of Congress to the Republicans.
 Much damage will come from that.
 But now, we must rise up and fight like hell to win back at least one chamber during the midterms.
 We must unify and we must fight.

-Some of you were not as inspired by Hillary as I was.
+Some of you were not as inspired by Hillary.
 But she is tough as nails.
 No political figure in history took more knocks and managed to pick herself back up.
 Trump’s presidency will be a punch to the gut.
-But Hillary, I hear your call.
+But Hillary, we hear your call.
 We will channel your energy, your hope, and your love of policy and process to fight for a better a country.